pbkware/js-utils/etc/sysutils.api.md

 // @public (undocumented)
 export function isDigitCharCode(charCode: number): boolean;

-// Warning: (ae-missing-release-tag) "isIntlFormattedInteger" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function isIntlFormattedInteger(value: string, charParts: IntlNumberFormatCharParts): boolean;

-// Warning: (ae-missing-release-tag) "isIntlFormattedNumber" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function isIntlFormattedNumber(value: string, charParts: IntlNumberFormatCharParts): boolean;

-// Warning: (ae-missing-release-tag) "isPartialIntlFormattedInteger" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function isPartialIntlFormattedInteger(value: string, charParts: IntlNumberFormatCharParts): boolean;

-// Warning: (ae-missing-release-tag) "isPartialIntlFormattedNumber" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function isPartialIntlFormattedNumber(value: string, charParts: IntlNumberFormatCharParts): boolean;